SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 ### Project Category

-- When it toggle is off , the categories section will be hidden when viewing project details or adding a new project.
+- When this toggle is off, the categories section will be hidden when viewing project details or adding a new project.

 ### Product/Services View Settings